 Holmes had booby-trapped his Aurora apartment with more than 30 homemade grenades and 10 gallons of gasoline, a law enforcement official who viewed video showing the apartment's interior has told CNN.

-The sophisticated setup at the sparsely furnished third-floor, one-bedroom apartment was meant to harm, or possibly kill, anyone who entered -- and tested the skills of bomb squad members charged with clearing it.
+The sophisticated setup at the sparsely furnished third-floor, one-bedroom apartment was meant to harm, or possibly kill,

 "Imagine that fireball ... you would have an explosion that would knock down the wall of (nearby) apartments," the official said Monday.
-"That flame
+"That flame would have consumed the entire third floor."

 The Holmes family issued a statement Friday saying, "Our hearts go out to those who were involved in this tragedy and to the families and friends of those involved."
 It added, "We are still trying to process this information."